Un Quijote sin mancha

-Un Quijote sin mancha (aka A Quixote Without La Mancha) is a 1969 Mexican comedy film directed by Miguel M. Delgado and starring Cantinflas, Ángel Garasa, Lupita Ferrer and Susana Salvat.
+Un Quijote sin mancha (aka A Quixote Without La Mancha) is a 1969 Mexican comedy film directed by Miguel M. Delgado and starring Cantinflas, Lupita Ferrer, Susana Salvat and Ángel Garasa.
+This film marked the film debut of Jacqueline Voltaire, in uncredited roles.
 The title is a pun on the title of the novel Don Quixote of La Mancha.

 Plot

-Justo Leal y Aventado (Cantinflas) is a law intern who receives classes from an old lawyer, Professor Ramón Arvide (Ángel Garasa), already retired, who lists the many ways Justo reminds him of the title character of Don Quijote, saying "You are a supporter of justice; you like to help the poor, even knowing how little, or nothing, they can give you.
-Anyway ... you are a pure man, and without spot."
+Justo Leal y Aventado is a law intern who receives classes from an old retired lawyer, Professor Ramón Arvide, who says Justo reminds him of Don Quijote, citing his purity and desire to help the poor.

 Justo works as a law intern in the prestigious law firm of the Manceras, lawyers whose clientele is usually the elite.
-Just does not like the job, although he has a friend there in the secretary, Angélica (Lupita Ferrer).
+Just does not like the job, although he is friends with the secretary, Angélica.
 Justo asks for an increase in his salary, but he is never granted it.
-This, combined with the disgust he experiences in having to serve corrupt clients, leads Justo to resign, to devote himself to the defense of those who do not have with what to pay.
+This, combined with having to serve corrupt clients, leads Justo to resign and devote himself to the defense of poor clients.

 During the course of the film, Justo defends a series of clients.
 He releases Cirilo Pingarrón, a young man who is accused of stealing a television from the store where he works, from prison.
-Although Cirilo is actually guilty of the theft, Justo argues that he only wanted to take it to his home "to check how portable this portable television is" and "to be able to see, like any human being, that great match between América and Guadalajara," and that his intention was to return it the next day.
+Although Cirilo is actually guilty of the theft, Justo argues that he intended to return it the next day.
 Justo also calls attention to the fact that the store owner (a Spaniard whose accent is almost incomprehensible) pays Isidro only forty pesos a week, which he argues is far from being what establishes the law.

-In another case, Justo also helps Sara Buenrostro (Susana Salvat), a young widow who risks losing her daughter due to her work as a cabaret dancer.
+In another case, Justo also helps Sara Buenrostro, a young widow who risks losing her daughter due to her work as a cabaret dancer.
 He points out the hypocrisy of the accusers, indicating that the accusing lawyer (one of the Manceras with whom Justo had previously worked) has been seen sunbathing with a colleague's secretary.
 The shame, combined with the fact that Justo had gotten Mrs. Buenrostro another job as a telephone operator, causes the demand to be withdrawn, and the young mother keeps her daughter.